BeckhamBkm/DeviceManagamentApp/README.md

 License
 The Device Management Web Application is open-source and available under the MIT License.

-Contact
-If you have any questions or need further assistance, please feel free to contact us at support@example.com.

 Thank you for using the Device Management Web Application!
 We hope you find it useful for managing your devices, categories, and zones.
-If you have any feedback or suggestions, we'd love to hear from you.
-Enjoy!
+If you have any feedback or suggestions, I'd love to hear from you.